kitconcept/volto-dsgvo-banner/README.md

 yarn start
 ```

-Go to http://localhost:3000, and the cooking confirmation screen will popup.
+Go to http://localhost:3000, and the cookie confirmation screen will popup.

 ## Compatibility